-- 11. Install the new axle and equalizing beam assembly using the new pivot fasteners (Figure 26).
-Position the axle at ride height, support the axle with jack stands, and torque the front pivot connection per specifications listed in Section 16. - Re-connect the lower connections on the air springs, shock absorbers and height control valve linkage.
-Properly torque the fasteners according to the specifications listed in Section 16. - 13.
+- 10. Remove the axle and equalizing beam assembly. - 11.
+Install the new axle and equalizing beam assembly using new pivot fasteners (Figure 26).
+Position the axle at ride height, support the axle with the jack stands, and torque the front pivot connection per specifications listed in Section 16. - 12.
+Re-connect the lower connections on the air springs, shock absorbers, height control valve linkage and ABS sensor connections.
+Properly torque fasteners according to the specifications listed in Section 16. - 13.
 Install the brake components and wheel ends following the instructions in the appropriate manual referred to in Step 8. - 14.
-Re-install the tires, remove the jack stands supporting the axle and equalizing beam assembly, and lower the axle. - 15.
+Re-install tires, remove jack stands supporting the axle and equalizing beam assembly, and lower the axle. - 15.
 Chock the wheels. - 16.
 Raise the trailer approximately 2" (51 mm) above ride height and remove the jack stands. - 17.
 Slowly lower the trailer so that the trailer suspension is fully collapsed. - 18.
-Apply air to the trailer and allow the suspension to return to ride height. - With the suspension at rest, measure the ride height.
+Apply air to the trailer and allow the suspension to return to ride height. - 19.
+With the suspension at rest, measure the ride height.
 Ride height MUST be within 1/4" (6 mm) of the suspension's specified ride height.
 Refer to Section 7 if ride height needs to be adjusted. - 20.
-Verify all air connection fittings are tight.
+Verify that all air connection fittings are tight.
 Check all fittings for air leaks by applying a soapy water solution and checking for bubbles at all air connections and fittings.

-IMPORTANT: It is the responsibility of the air system installer to secure all air lines and check for any air leaks.
+IMPORTANT: It is the responsibility of the air system installer to secure all the air lines and check for any air leaks.
 If air leaks are detected, repair as required.